Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 - Variable types
   - For example, if gender is collected as a numeric variable, keep it as a numeric variable
 - Value codes
-  - Make sure response options are consistently coded using the same values (e.g., 0 = "No", 1 = "Yes")
+  - Make sure response options are consistently coded using the same values (e.g., "no" = 0, "yes" = 1)
 - Question type and format
   - If a slider question was used for "Percent of time on homework", continue to ask that question using a slider question